OData/v3ProtocolDocument/OData CSDL Definition.markdown

 ## 12.3	The `edm:AssociationSet` Element[csdl12.3]

-The `edm:AssociationSet` element is a nominal element that represents an association set in an entity model.
+The `edm:AssociationSet` element is a nominal type that represents an association set in an entity model.

 An association set MUST provide a [`<simpleIdentifier>`][csdl19] value for the `edm:Name` attribute.
 An association set also has an `edm:Association` attribute that MUST be provided with a [`<qualifiedIdentifier>`][csdl19] that resolves to an association in the entity model.